arnulfoacevedo/excel-javascript/README.md

 # Node Exceljs
-This is in app that uses the `exceljs` package to create or read CSV files
+This is an app that uses the `exceljs` package to create or read CSV files

 ## writeToCSV
 ```javascript